frozenlib/test-strategy/README.md

 }
 ```

-## Helper attributes
+## Attributes

-Helper attributes can be written in the following positions.
+Attributes can be written in the following positions.

 | attribute                                           | function | struct | enum | variant | field | function parameter |
 | --------------------------------------------------- | -------- | ------ | ---- | ------- | ----- | ------------------ |